 Attorney & Staff

-Gary Poole, Motorcycle Accident Attorney and Auto Accident Attorney
+Gary Poole, Accident Attorney

 I am a lifelong resident of North Carolina and grew up right outside Charlotte.
 I went to college and law school at the University of North Carolina at Chapel Hill.
 After graduating from law school in 1985, I continued to live in the Chapel Hill area where my wife and I have raised 3 daughters.

-I actually began working with Kristin over 24 years ago when I was working with another law firm.
+Kristin and I have worked together for over 27 years.
 She became my paralegal the same year that she graduated from Appalachian State University with a political science degree with a paralegal concentration.
 She also helped me establish this firm in April 1996.
 When Kristin and I first opened this firm our motto was “treat people the way we want to be treated,” and we strive every day to make sure that we do this.
 Kristin has earned her North Carolina Certified Paralegal certification, and she has a thorough understanding of how to effectively assist me in moving a client’s case towards a settlement with the insurance company.